EN | FR

 To address this polycrisis and the associated local realities, it is necessary to engage in collective action with a systemic and intersectional lens, working across disciplines to develop and share adapted, integrative, scalable, and long-term evidence-based solutions.

-Such endeavour requires hope and ingenuity to engage in an equitable transition to low-carbon economies and reimagine a future of environmental justice between humans and with non-humans, as interdependent and part of the same ecosystems, in which both can flourish sustainably.
+Such endeavour requires hope and ingenuity to engage in an equitable transition to low-carbon economies and reimagine a future of socio-ecological justice between humans and with non-humans, as interdependent and part of the same ecosystems, in which both can flourish sustainably.